Tonnato (The Bear): Plot

-Carmy drops the photo book off at Donna's (Jamie Lee Curtis), and spends time with her at her insistence.
-Donna tearfully apologizes for the way she treated her family, and tells Carmy she has been sober for nearly a year and wants to be a part of his life again.
-Carmy makes her the roast chicken he learned at the French Laundry.
-Ebraheim (Edwin Lee Gibson) tentatively agrees to partner with Albert (Rob Reiner) in expanding the Beef-window business.
+Ebraheim (Edwin Lee Gibson) tentatively agrees to partner with Albert Schnur (Rob Reiner) in expanding the Beef-window business.
 Albert meets Computer (Brian Koppelman), who agrees that expansion is a good idea.
 Luca (Will Poulter) casually asks Tina (Liza Colón-Zayas) to make a "test" version of the pasta dish, which she unwittingly completes in just under three minutes.
-After receiving a call from Food & Wine, Natalie announces that the magazine has named Marcus in their class of Best New Chefs.
-Pete (Chris Witaske) calls Sydney to tell her that Carmy has written himself out of the updated partnership agreement, leaving the restaurant's ownership to her, Natalie, and Jimmy.
+Chester (Carmen Christopher) comes to the restaurant with paperwork for Marcus to sign regarding the sale of his mom's house and acts jealous about Marcus working closely with tall, handsome Luca.